Home ] Up ] Next ]

 Bennington, VT

-Model shown was introduced in 1888.
-1887 model was slightly different.
+The model shown was introduced in 1888.
+The 1887 model was slightly different.

 The much larger No. 2 is identical in appearance.